The Benefits of PR and Outreach Marketing for Apartments

-Public relations is more than traditional press releases and talking to media outlets.
+Public relations and outreach marketing for apartments is more than traditional press releases and talking to media outlets.
 It’s about fostering positive relationships with your audience and making sure you are communicating with them clearly.

-One of the major building blocks of PR is creating awareness and getting a message out to the public.
+One of the major building blocks of outreach marketing for apartments and public relations is creating awareness and getting a message out to the public.
 In the multifamily world, this relates to building awareness at the property level.
 Let’s say you have a new apartment community that is about to start leasing.
 What is the first thing you should start thinking about?
 Public relations.
 You need to show the community your property is going to be a destination for your target audience.

 But how exactly can you do this?
 Get involved!
 Setting up a booth at a local farmer’s market, marathon, or community event will help get the property’s name out there, while also promoting a relationship with the community.
 Make sure to bring some prizes and incentivize potential residents to stop by your booth!
 Sponsoring an event is also a great way to give back to the community and offer a positive contribution.

 For example, LVL 29 sponsored a local event called the Legacy West Sip, Savor, & Stroll where patrons were able to sample a variety of bites and sips at some of Plano’s best restaurants.
 The luxury apartment community set up a booth at one of the restaurant stops to hand out giveaway items and exclusive updates on the community development.
 This offered a great opportunity for leasing staff to connect one-on-one with locals and prospective residents and generate new leads.

 Multifamily community support